 Results will vary from patient to patient and your existing physique may present challenges or limitations to what can be achieved during surgery, so DO keep your expectations realistic AND discuss your goals and possibilities with your surgeon.

 Correcting tuberous breasts is challenging but with care and the right surgical planning it possible to get excellent results.
 Tuberous breasts are very variable and to a certain extent that dictates what is possible.
 The exact surgical technique varies a great deal depending on the patient.
 Often because of asymmetry surgeons will take different approaches to each breast.

 *Disclaimer: Individual results can vary significantly from patient to patient.

-Mild Tuberosity and Anatomical Implants for Tubular Breasts
+Mild Tuberousity and Anatomical Implants for Tubular Breasts

-If a patient only has a mild tuberosity and a reasonable amount of breast tissue a small anatomical implant in a single operation is often the best option.
+If a patient only has a mild-type tuberous breasts and a reasonable amount of breast tissue, then a small implant in a single operation may be a good solution.
 The procedure is a little different to a normal Breast Augmentation because the surgeon is trying to lower and reshape the fold beneath the breast (infra-mammary fold) to correct the shape of connection to the chest.
 It is also important to lessen the gap between the breasts as much as possible by increasing the infra-mammary fold toward the centre line of the chest.

 By adding an implant that is a little wider than the existing breast and carefully shaping the pocket while lowering and reshaping the infra-mammary crease it is possible to insert an implant that helps create a visually pleasing rounded breast.
 With some reshaping the existing breast tissue is moved to compliment the new rounded breast.
 Next we trim any excess skin or tissue and create a new skin envelope for the breast.
 In many cases as part of the reshaping we also move the nipple.